adityasingh2509/web-dev-practice/README.md

 <div align="center">Practice Repository for Web Development</div>

-<div align="center">Please use the following Links (latest first) to view the Web-Pages if complete URL is unknown to you.</div>
+<div align="center">Please use the below Links (latest first) to view the Web-Pages if complete URL is unknown to you.</div>

 - [Yoko's Kitchen (Sample Blog)](https://adityasingh2509.github.io/web-dev-practice/front-end/sample-blog.html)